davidcorne/Design-Patterns-In-Python/Design_Patterns_In_Python.md

 ![General Builder Pattern](Images/UML/Builder_general.png "General Builder Pattern")

-So the object you are interested in creating is the class Product in this scenario.
-The class which you call to deal with this is the Director.
+So the object you are interested in creating is the class `Product` in this scenario.
+The class which you call to deal with this is the `Director`.

-The Director keeps a member which implements the Builder interface and calls this in it's create() method.
-This member is one of the ConcreteBuilder classes and has the logic needed for the creation of the specific Product you want.
+The `Director` keeps a member which implements the `Builder` interface and calls this in it's `create()` method.
+This member is one of the `ConcreteBuilder` classes and has the logic needed for the creation of the specific `Product` you want.

-This abstracts the logic needed to create different types of Product.
-The Product may also be an interface and each ConcreteBuilder may return a different type.
+This abstracts the logic needed to create different types of `Product`.
+The `Product` may also be an interface and each `ConcreteBuilder` may return a different type.

-The Builder is typically set either with a function, where the Director class is responsible for the logic of the ConcreteBuilder creation, or by passing a ConcreteBuilder directly to the Director.
+The `Builder` is typically set either with a function, where the `Director` class is responsible for the logic of the `ConcreteBuilder` creation, or by passing a `ConcreteBuilder` directly to the `Director`.

 ### An Example Usage ###
 This will use the example of building different types of vehicles.
 The code for this example is all contained in <!--- <a href="https://github.com/davidcorne/Design-Patterns-In-Python/blob/master/Structural/Builder.py" target="_blank">this file</a>. --->

-The Product here is a Vehicle which is defined as the following class.
+The Product here is a `Vehicle` which is defined as the following class.

 ```python
 #==============================================================================